What to Do in Key Biscayne: Activities, History & More

 EcoAdventures offers a wide program of tours at Crandon.
 During the summer turtle season, there are nightly presentations and a hatchling release program.
 EcoAdventures offers sea kayak and snorkel adventures on Biscayne Bay year round.
 The snorkel part of the trip highlights the bay’s petrified mangrove reefs.
 Through the year, a Key Biscayne Sunset Boat Cruise lets paddlers watch the sun set over Biscayne Bay.

-Like the rest of Key Biscayne, Crandon Park appeals to those who like cities, beaches and nature.
+Like the rest of Key Biscayne activities, Crandon Park appeals to those who like cities, beaches and nature.
 The two miles of Crandon Park Beach have full lifeguard service, concession stands, bathing facilities and beach cabanas.
 Crandon Park also offers tram trips, golf, tennis and a marina.

 Also at the park are the Crandon Park Beach Gardens.
 The gardens are remnants of Zoo Miami, which moved from Key Biscayne in 1962.
 A group of volunteers later took over the site and restored the remaining gardens, including lakes and forests.